You would be amazed at how many times I’ve heard someone say:

 5. Contact the folks on your list. . .with thoughts on the Word and relational information.

-I frequently quote Bill Swad, who at one time was the largest Chevrolet dealer in America as well as being on the Board of Trustees at Oral Roberts University.
-He said:
+I frequently quote Bill Swad, who at one time was the largest Chevrolet dealer in America as well as being on the Board of Trustees at Oral Roberts University, who said:

 “Great minds talk about ideas.
 Average minds talk about events and small minds talk about people.”